FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 increases roughness and decreases the storm surge flooding and wave propagation.
 This scenario is based on the WARMER-mangrove model (`Kevin J Buffington, 2023 <https://www.usgs.gov/data/elevation-and-mangrove-cover-projections-under-sea-level-rise-scenarios-jn-ding-darling>`_).
-A higher vegetation density and extension is simulated increasing the Manning n.
+A higher vegetation density and extension is simulated increasing the Manning Roughness.

 1. Uncheck all layers and groups except for Google Hybrid.